Brxdl3y/Naivas-Network-Lab/README.md

 This network is built on three guiding principles:

-**Role Separation** – Access switches forward; distribution switches decide.
+•**Role Separation** – Access switches forward; distribution switches decide.

-**Predictability over cleverness** – One authoritative routing point, deterministic STP roots.
+•**Predictability over cleverness** – One authoritative routing point, deterministic STP roots.

-**Failure‑aware design** – Redundancy exists to be controlled, not to surprise operators.
+•**Failure‑aware design** – Redundancy exists to be controlled, not to surprise operators.

 📌**Topology Overview**